vermaph/04-Projects/README.md

 * This repository is most useful for someone who wants to evaluate my way/style of writing codes for a recruitment.

-* If that is the case, I would also kindly request you to check my other folders, where I will be adding more codes of my pet projects
+* If that is the case, I would also kindly request you to check my other folders, where I will be adding codes for some of my pet projects